 In 2012, the program will be held October 10, 11 and 12.
 One teacher per 20

-program for grades K-5.
-It is held in May in the Appalachian Settlement and features living history
+program for students K-5 is held in the Appalachian Settlement and features living history

 volunteers dressed in period clothing.
 Children visit log cabins, the